Doom Patrol: Grant Morrison's Doom Patrol (volume 2, part 2)

 After the first 18 issues (and various crossovers and annuals), Kupperberg was replaced by Grant Morrison and the comic was no longer submitted to the CCA for approval (relieving the stories and images depicted of several constraints), starting with issue #19.
 Kupperberg agreed to help Morrison by writing out characters Morrison did not want to use, including Celsius, Scott Fischer, Karma, Lodestone, and Tempest.

 Morrison used DC's Invasion crossover to restart the book by "stripping the team down to its roots and returning, as quickly as possible, to the freewheeling weirdness that made the early stories so exhilarating."
-Morrison substantially retooled Negative Man by forcibly merged the Negative Spirit (now a cosmic entity) with Larry Trainor and his doctor Eleanor Poole, creating an agender gestalt entity known as Rebis.
+Morrison substantially retooled Negative Man by forcibly merging the Negative Spirit (now a cosmic entity) with Larry Trainor and his doctor Eleanor Poole, creating an agender gestalt entity known as Rebis.
 Morrison introduced some new characters to the team, including Crazy Jane, who had 64 personalities (each with its own meta human ability), sentient neighborhood Danny the Street, and Dorothy Spinner, an ape-faced girl with powerful "imaginary friends".
 They incorporated bizarre secret societies, elements of Dada, surrealism, and the cut-up technique pioneered by William S. Burroughs and Brion Gysin.
 They also borrowed the ideas of Jorge Luis Borges and Heinrich Hoffmann.
 The original creator, Arnold Drake, said Morrison's was the only subsequent run to reflect the intent of the original series.

 Cover of Doom Force one-shot, parody of X-Force.
 Art by Keith Giffen and Mike Mignola.

 Over the course of the series, Morrison dedicated some issues to parody and homage.
 Willoughby Kipling led the Doom Patrol on a parody of the Brujería story arc of Swamp Thing: A Murder of Crows in issues #31–32.
 Issue #42 featured the origin of Flex Mentallo, who was supposed to be the character in the Charles Atlas ad.
 A belated lawsuit from the Charles Atlas Company showed that DC was protected under Fair Use doctrine in addition to an expired statute of limitations.
 Issue #53 featured a dream sequence that mimicked the Stan Lee/Jack Kirby Fantastic Four, borrowing plot points from "The Galactus Trilogy" (FF #48–50) and FF #51, "This Man...
 This Monster!".
 A 1992 special called Doom Force was released as a one-shot and was meant to mimic and parody the X-Force book by Rob Liefeld.
 Issue #45 parodied Marvel's Punisher and Alan Moore in a satire called the Beard Hunter, a perpetually clean-shaven serial killer who murders bearded men and targets the Chief.

 Morrison's villains were extremely unusual and strange, even by Doom Patrol's eccentric standards.
 For example: